 In today's evolving marketplace the customer experience is not just a "nice to have," it's a "must-have," and a critical part of every company's engagement strategy.
 For the customer experience to take hold in an organization, companies must begin correlating financial performance to their customer experience success.
 Only then will they get all customer experience stakeholders on board to work together to achieve a holistic experience and to deliver a relevant engagement strategy based on customers' needs and behaviors.

-As the chief financial officer at TTEC, I aim to infuse customer experience strategy and motivational elements into all areas of my organization.
-My goal is to put customer centricity at the center of the company not only by motivating and inspiring customer-facing employees and connecting the people who work on the back end, but also by linking financial metrics.
-Here are my thoughts on how to instill the importance of treating every customer interaction as a valuable opportunity.
+Regina Paolillo, chief financial officer at TeleTech, aims to infuse customer experience strategy and motivational elements into all areas of her organization.
+Her goal is to put customer centricity at the center of the company not only by motivating and inspiring customer-facing employees and connecting the people who work on the back end, but also by linking financial metrics.
+Here, she discusses how she works to instill the importance of treating every customer interaction as a valuable opportunity.

 Secondly, it's about the outcomes.
 Is the company growing the top line, driving reduced attrition, increasing share of wallet?
 And is it improving customer loyalty?
 It's how many customers sign up when a company launches new products or solutions and how many of them would gladly be a reference.

-What are the common organizational and technological challenges that many companies face when trying to evolve their company from being product focused to customer-focused?
+CS: What are the common organizational and technological challenges that many companies face when trying to evolve their company from being product-focused to customer-focused?

-As more companies invest in the customer experience, will Wall Street someday recognize this as an important valuation?
+CS: As more companies invest in the customer experience, do you believe that Wall Street will someday recognize this as an important valuation?

-As more companies continue to become customer-focused, what trends will we see in the customer experience space?
+CS: As more companies continue to become customer-focused, what trends do you predict we'll see in the customer experience space?